-Founded in the spring of 2012 with generous funding from the Dedman Family Foundation, the Dedman College Interdisciplinary Institute sponsors programs that foster a culture of interdisciplinary inquiry that bridges the physical sciences and the humanities, the liberal arts and the processional schools, and academia and the broader community.
+Founded in the spring of 2012 with generous funding from the Dedman Family Foundation, the Dedman College Interdisciplinary Institute sponsors programs that foster a culture of interdisciplinary inquiry that bridges the physical sciences and the humanities, the liberal arts and the professional schools, and academia and the broader community.
 Among these programs are faculty fellows seminars, undergraduate fellows, interdisciplinary research clusters, and public lectures and symposia.

-Institute for Study of Earth and Man
+Institute for the Study of Earth and Man

 The Institute for the Study of Earth and Man benefits SMU, Dallas and the nation by promoting and supporting interdisciplinary research at the interface of people, Earth and the environment and shares the results of that research with the broader community in meaningful ways.

 The Center for Drug Discovery, Design and Delivery (CD4) is a novel multi-disciplinary focus for scientific research targeting medically important problems in human health.
 Using innovative approaches, CD4’s mission is to potentiate the development of new therapeutics and their delivery methods, as well as the translation of these new therapeutics to clinical use.

 Recognizing that computer simulation and analysis has become an essential component of research in most technical disciplines and that educating the next generation of computational scientists and engineers is an urgent challenge, the mission of the Center for Scientific Computation is to stimulate interdisciplinary education and research enabled by modern high-performance computing technology.

 Clements Center for Southwest Studies

 Established in 1996, the William P. Clements Center for Southwest Studies promotes research, publishing, teaching, and public programming in a variety of fields of inquiry related to Texas, the American Southwest and the U.S.- Mexico borderlands.